Trinity College (Math)

 Greetings!
 My name is Robert, and I am an educator with two Master's degrees.
 In addition to having been a graduate assistant, I have been in this field for more than 5 years, and have greatly appreciated the opportunity to work with many different students.

-I am currently a math instructor and a tutor for secondary and college-level students.
+I have previously worked as a math instructor and a tutor for secondary and college-level students.
 Math is what I studied in college and is the subject that I am the most comfortable tutoring.
 However, I received a liberal arts education and can assist with other subjects such as Accounting, Computer, and Science.